-Up to 15 percent of adults experience tinnitus (either tih-NITE-us or TIN-ih-tus is correct), which causes ringing in the ears.
+Up to 15 percent of adults experience tinnitus, which causes ringing in the ears.
 The sound may seem to come from inside your head, or from a distance, in one ear or both.
 It may be steady or pulsating, but only you can hear it.

-Many people like Dydo can tune out the distraction using habituation techniques or meditation, but tinnitus can become bothersome for about 2 percent of the population.
+Some people can tune out the distraction using habituation techniques or meditation, but tinnitus can become bothersome for about 2 percent of the population.
 Some people experience tinnitus occasionally, some nonstop.
 It can ebb and flow, and even spike.

 Scientists aren’t sure what happens in our brain that causes these phantom sounds.
 But we do know that the problem is often linked to hearing loss and exposure to noise.
-In addition, there are roughly 200 different health disorders that can produce tinnitus as a symptom.
+In addition, different health disorders can produce tinnitus as a symptom, according to the American Tinnitus Association.
 Another common trigger?
 Meniere's disease, a disorder of the inner ear that causes dizziness, tinnitus and hearing loss.

 Tinnitus and hearing loss

 About 90 percent of people with tinnitus also have hearing loss, though many people may not even realize they have both conditions.
 Tinnitus usually follows the pattern of your loss.
-If you have trouble hearing high frequencies, your tinnitus is often a high-pitched ringing or hissing.
-When your loss is in only one ear, you’ll usually only have tinnitus in that ear and it will go away if you get a cochlear implant in that ear.
+If you have high-frequency hearing loss, your tinnitus is often a high-pitched ringing or hissing.
+If you have hearing loss in one ear, you’ll usually only have tinnitus in that ear, and it will often go away if you get a hearing device in that ear.

 Over-compensating for loss of noise

 Why would a loss of sound perception cause phantom sounds?
-Let’s review the pathway for sounds: A sound wave enters your ear and arrives at the middle and inner ear, the location of the cochlea, a fluid-filled area with hair cells.
+Let’s review how hearing works: A sound wave enters your ear and arrives at the middle and inner ear, the location of the cochlea, a fluid-filled area with hair cells.
 The hair cells turn the vibration in the fluid into electrical signals that reach the brain through your auditory nerve.

-Illness, injury, noise or aging can damage the hair cells and cause hearing loss.
+Infections, injury, noise or aging can damage the hair cells and cause hearing loss.
 When your brain gets less information from the cochlea, your auditory system may compensate by becoming more sensitive—the technical term is “raising the gain”—much like when you turn up the volume on a radio when the signal is low or nearly gone.
-This may be why some people with tinnitus, like Dydo, are especially sensitive to loud noise.
+This may be why some people with tinnitus are especially sensitive to loud noise.

 Noise-induced hearing loss and tinnitus